Nooufmk/Clustering-of-COVID-19-Research-Dataset/Documentation/Project Proposal.md

 # Questions:

 1. Can clustering similar research articles together simplify the search for related publications?
 2. With is Most Common Words in the CORD-19 Dataset?

 # Tools

-**Technologies:** Python, Jupyter notebook.
+* **Technologies:** Python, Jupyter notebook.
-**Libraries:** NumPy, Pandas, Sklearn, Matplotlib, Seaborn, Tableau.
+* **Libraries:** NumPy, Pandas, Sklearn, Matplotlib, Seaborn,Tableau..